 Non-Swietenia mahoganies include:

-Khaya is a Mahogany family tree native to temperate Africa and Madagascar.
-It has five species, four of which are endemic to Africa and the other endemic to Madagascar.
-All species are collectively traded under the name AFRICAN MAHOGANY.
+AFRICAN MAHOGANY is the generic trade name for timber from any one of five species of the genus Khaya, four of which are endemic to Africa and the other endemic to Madagascar.
 Khaya is the most accepted Mahogany family timber other than Swietenia to be called mahogany without qualification.
-Since genuine mahogany became commercially unavailable in 2003 the Khaya species have become the most common species to replace it.
+Since genuine mahogany became commercially unavailable in 2003 the Khaya species have become the most common substitutes.
 It is popular in the international furniture trade today and it is equally sought after as a tone wood.
 In the past the major exporter has been Côte d’Ivoire.
 Exports also originate from Cameroon, Gabon and Ghana, usually in consignments of mixed species.
 The United States is the largest importer.
 Variations in trade names are usually determined by where it is sourced.

 - Khaya grandifoliola which is native to Benin, the Democratic Republic of the Congo, Ivory Coast, Ghana, Guinea, Nigeria, Sudan, Togo, and Uganda is also called BENIN MAHOGANY.